 “Arigh’, alrigh’, calm down, I was only jokin’!”
 Though Harry could tell he wasn’t.

 “I ‘eard from Willy Widdershins that he helped Boris Headson move a couple of Erumpent Horns to his place.
 Don’t ask me where he got’em from, I don’t know.”
 He said seeing Harry’s raised eyebrows.
 “Apparently, he also had boxes full of fakes and that he’d show a real one as a sample ‘nd then he’d sell a customer a fake one for about three or four times the price of a real one.”

 “You knew about this and you didn’t think to tell anyone in the Ministry.”
 Fay said sounding disgusted.

-“I thought it was just old Willy tryin’ to show off by spreadin’ rumours.”
+“I thought it was just old Willy tryin’ to show off his contact and knowhow by spreadin’ rumours.”
 He said, a little too defensively.

 “Where is Boris Headson now?”
 Harry asked staring directly into Mundungus’ eyes.

 “Now don’t try any of that mind reading palaver.”
 Mundungus said looking away from Harry’s eyes.
 “He’ll probably be at his home.
 It’s a nice little hiding place, not too in the way, ya know.”

 “Take us there.”
 Naomi ordered giving Mundungus back his wand and gripping, a little too tightly Harry suspected, to Mundungus’ shoulder.

 “Fine, but you heard nuffin from me, got it.
 I’ve got a reputation to maintain.”
 And without another word, Harry and Fay too gripped onto Mundungus as he Disapparated.